Wave propagation and transformation in the frame of magnetohydrodynamics with a vortex electric field: Linear wave propagation in a uniform plasma with a constant magnetic field and electrical conductivity

+The MHDE system, includes equations \eqref{mhdfluida},\eqref{mhdfluidb},\eqref{mhdfluid}, equation \eqref{Bfield} for the magnetic field $\bf H$, and first equation from \eqref{maxwellohm} for the electric field $\bf E$.
+Equations for linear waves, formed in the uniform plasma at rest, with a constant magnetic field, are obtained using a linearized form of these equations.
+Arbitrary angle between directions of wave propagation, and uniform magnetic field is used.
+Consider a uniform plasma at rest, at constant values of $\sigma$, with parameters

+where coordinates $"x"$ and $"y"$ correspond to directions, which are parallel and perpendicular to the field $H_0$, respectively, $z$-coordinate is perpendicular to both of them.

+Consider waves in this static model which, by appropriate choice of the coordinate system, always propagate in the direction, perpendicular to ”z” axis.
+In this situation the perturbed values $u_z=H_z=E_x=E_y=0$ remain zero.
+Other perturbed values depend on time $t$, and two space coordinates $x,y$.
+For small perturbations variables we use following notations

-and assume a polytropic equation of state $P=K(s)\rho^\gamma$.
-For small perturbations, the entropy perturbation has a second order of smallness, according to \eqref{1dmhd2}, so, in linear approximation, the entropy stays constant with $K={\rm const}$.
-For linearization, we use the following definitions for perturbed quantities
+For linear perturbations, the entropy perturbation has a second order of smallness, according to \eqref{mhdfluid}, and in linear approximation perturbations are adiabatic.
+Other MHDE equations linearized around the uniform medium with constant magnetic field $H_0$ along $x$ axis, for 2-D perturbations are written in the form